Uganda Business Facilitation Centre: Construction

 Construction started in January 2018 and was expected to last 18 months.
-China National Aero Technology International Engineering Corporation is the lead contractor.
-In February 2021, the completion date was reported as May 2021.
+China National Aero Technology International Engineering Corporation was the lead contractor.
+In February 2021, the completion date was projected to be May 2021.

 The Uganda Registration Services Bureau was the first government agency to relocate to the newly completed building, starting on 20 September 2022.
 The Uganda Investment Authority and the Capital Markets Authority are expected to follow by relocating their head offices to this building later in 2022.
 The remaining government agencies will open operational branch offices at this location as well.